vyomasystems-lab/challenges-tushar-wiz/level3_design/README.md

     B_list.append(random.uniform(-65536, 65535))
 ```

-The lists are interated and inputted to the DUT.
+The lists are iterated and inputted to the DUT.
-The DUT stores the entire number in 32 bits.
+The DUT stores the number in 32 bits.
 The MSB represents the sign(1 for -ve and 0 for +ve).
-31 bits are for the magnitude where the trailing 15 bits are for the fraction.
-The DUT doesn't follow the 2's complement rule to store negative numbers, rather it stores the sign bit seperately and the magnitude seperately.
+31 bits are for the magnitude, where the trailing 15 bits are for the fraction.
+The DUT does not follow the 2's complement rule to store negative numbers.
+Rather it stores the sign bit separately and the magnitude separately.
 Fxp(values, signed, N, Q) creates a fixed point number.
 ```
     for i in range(len(A_list)):